devosoft/Empirical/doc/QuickStartGuides/1-HelloWorld.rst

 Compile & Run: Web Browser
 --------------------------

-Assuming your working directory is still :code:`Empirical/examples/ProjectTemplate` and you have loaded up emscripten (e.g., :code:`source source ./emsdk_env.sh`), compiling for web is a snap!
+Assuming your working directory is still :code:`Empirical/examples/ProjectTemplate` and you have loaded up emscripten (e.g., :code:`source ./emsdk_env.sh`), compiling for web is a snap!

 Let's take a look at what we want to compile first, though.